suwebdev/WATS-3020-gitbook/controlling-logical-flow/64-while-loops.md

 Please try working these exercises to practice some of the skills we've learned in this section.

 {% exercise %}
-Define a `while` loop that will add 1 to a number until it equals 42.
+Define a `while` loop that prints a number to the console in increments of 1 through the number 42.

 {% initial %}
 let x = 0;